-A diabetes dataset is used as an example in [Efron et al.(2004)Efron, Hastie, Johnstone, and Tibshirani to illustrate the lars algorithm.
+A diabetes dataset is used as an example in [Efron et al. (2004)Efron, Hastie, Johnstone, and Tibshirani to illustrate the lars algorithm.
 The dataset contains 442 samples (diabetes patients) with 10 baseline variables.
 Here, we show the solution paths of both the Linearized Bregman Algorithm and ISS on the data, assuming a sparse linear regression model between the baseline variables and the response.
 The LASSO regularization path is computed by R-package lars.
 Figure 1.2 shows the comparison of different paths.
-It can be seen that the LASSO path is continuous, while the ISS path is piecewise constant exhibiting the strong 'debiasing' effect.
+It can be seen that the LASSO path is continuous, while the ISS path is piece-wise constant exhibiting the strong 'debiasing' effect.
 The paths generated by discrete Linearized Bregman iterations somehow lie between them.
-It is easy to see the sudden 'shocks' in the figure when the variables are picked up in the regularization path of the ISS or in the paths of Linearized Bregman iterations with large $\kappa$ .
-These 'shocks' correspond to the stronger debiasing effect of the Linearized Bregman Algorithm and ISS compared to LASSO.
+It is easy to see the sudden "shocks" in the figure when the variables are picked up in the regularization path of the ISS or in the paths of Linearized Bregman iterations with large κ .
+These "shocks" correspond to the stronger debiasing effect of the Linearized Bregman Algorithm and ISS than LASSO.
 Hence our algorithm can fit the signals more "aggressively" compared to the LASSO when we use strong regularization.
-Although the curve shapes of these paths are different, it is noticeable that the order of those paths entering into nonzero regimes bears great similarity, which implies that the model selection effects of these algorithms are similar on this dataset.
+Although the curve shapes of these paths are different, it is noticeable that the order of those paths entering into nonzero regimes bears a great similarity, which implies that the model selection effects of these algorithms are similar in this dataset.

 '''

-library(lars)
+library (lars)

-library(Libra)
+library (Libra)

-data(diabetes)
+data (diabetes)

-attach(diabetes)
+attach (diabetes)

-lasso <- lars(x,y)
+'''

-par(mfrow=c(2,2))
+Compute the LASSO regularization path lasso <- lars(x,y)

-plot(lasso)
+par(mfrow=c(2,2)) plot(lasso) # Plot LASSO path